spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-marketplace-product-option-management-feature-integration.md

 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Merchant Portal - Marketplace Product Option Management feature into a Spryker project.
+In this document, you will learn how to integrate the Merchant Portal - Marketplace Product Option Management feature into a Spryker project.

 ## Install feature core